Ex-Inmate pleads guilty in prison telephone scam

-SHREVEPORT, La. — A Georgia man has pleaded guilty to scamming people in Louisiana while he was held in a Georgia prison.
+SHREVEPORT, La. — SHREVEPORT, La.
+(AP) — A Georgia man has pleaded guilty to scamming people in Louisiana while he was held in a Georgia prison.

 Andre Deaveon Reese, 32, of Atlanta, entered the plea in federal court in Shreveport to one count of wire fraud conspiracy, U.S. Attorney Brandon B. Brown said in a news release Thursday.